sdfgeoff/wasm_minigames/src_book/content/pilot/index.md

 at deferred rendering - which may well be useful later (in fact, I've referred to this example countless times when experimenting with other openGL programs such as <a href="http://sdfgeoff.space/pages/scalable_editable_raster_graphics__serg_/index.html">sverg</a> and <a href="http://sdfgeoff.space/pages/gametoy__a_shadertoy_alike_for_making_games/index.html">gametoy</a>)

+# Somewhat Unabandoned
+Uhm, 2 years on I managed to get the signed distance field to render properly!
+Yay!
+But I don't think I'll pick up the game as was originally planned here.
+I have other things to build....